crs-k/release-draft/README.md

 This Action automatically creates and/or updates release drafts.
 * Generates & updates release notes using GitHub's Auto-generate release notes functionality.
 More info [here](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes).
 * Draft tag defaults to previous semver compliant tag +1 patch.
+See inputs for more info.

 ## Usage